1212861481

 • Team-based and patient-centered care

-• Managing difficult pulmonary diseases and general critical care problems
+• Managing both common and complex critical care pathologies

-• Conducting clinical trials or basic science research
+• Conducting clinical research and/or basic science research

-This is a three-year program (with optional additional years for research) leading to eligibility for board certification in pulmonary medicine and critical care medicine.
-The majority of the training experience is at Sidney Kimmel Medical College and its University Hospital, which is located in Center City Philadelphia.
+This is a three-year program leading to eligibility for board certification in pulmonary medicine and critical care medicine.
+Much of the training experience is at Sidney Kimmel Medical College and its main campus, Thomas Jefferson University Hospital, which is located in Center City Philadelphia.
+Dedicated time in both intensive care and pulmonary at our satellite hospital, Methodist Hospital, allows for a more community medicine experience and an opportunity for senior fellows to exercise more autonomy in patient care.

 The remaining requirements for board certification in pulmonary medicine and critical care are arranged to suit individual training goals throughout the second and third years.
-A number of elective clinical rotations focusing on specialized areas of interest in pulmonary medicine and critical care are also offered.
-Our division offers multidisciplinary research training opportunities in several areas of lung biology ranging from the study of lung development and aging to acute and chronic lung injury, while emphasizing disease modeling, genetic engineering, metabolic interventions.
-Specific features of the clinical training program and the research training program are available.
-It is emphasized that the training experience is designed to help the trainee develop a scholarly approach to clinical problems and to laboratory or clinical investigation.
-Acceptance into the fellowship training program is very competitive, with over 500 applicants for five slots per year.
+Several elective clinical rotations focusing on specialized areas of interest in pulmonary medicine and critical care are also offered.
+Acceptance into the fellowship training program is very competitive, with over 500 applicants for five positions per year.

 Third Year Fellows